 This feature covers everything you need to know about the Apple Watch and its fitness features, from making sure you select the right workout and changing your Move goal, to competing with friends and using third-party fitness apps with it.

 How to track your exercise with Apple Watch

 Apple Watch fitness is primarily centred around three rings: Move, Exercise and Stand.
 The target is to complete each ring every day.
 Complete all three and you complete the day, get seven in a row and you get a perfect week.
-Complete a Ring and you'll get a spinning Catherine's wheel firework indicating you've "done good", while at the end of the week you'll also get notifications if you've had a "perfect week".
+Complete a Ring and you'll get a spinning Catherine's wheel firework indicating you've done well, while at the end of the week you'll also get notifications if you've had a "perfect week" or for other achivements.

 All you have to do is put the Apple Watch on and it will start tracking you.

 There are a number of ways of keeping track of your rings throughout the day.
 You can opt for the dedicated Activity watch face, or you can choose an Apple Watch Complication if you want to be a little more subtle.

-What are Ring targets and how to set them?
+What are the Apple Watch fitness targets and how do you set them?